minishift/minishift/docs/using.md

 <!-- /MarkdownTOC -->

 <a name="managing-your-openshift-instance"></a>
-## Managing your Openshift instance
+## Managing your OpenShift instance

 This section contains information about basic virtual machine and OpenShift management operations.